hams71/Salary_Analysis/README.md

 ```bash
   ipython Fetch_State.ipynb
 ```
-- After we fetched this data and cleaned, tranformed it using Spark we will write this into different folder that will have different CSV files.
+- After we fetched this data now we will cleaned, tranform it using Spark and write this to different folders.
 ```bash
   ipython Spark_City_State.ipynb
 ```